Nikita Khrushchev: West Africa

 Under Khrushchev, the Soviet Union provided considerable aid to the newly independent Ghana and Guinea.
 These were seen as ideal places to test the "socialist model of development" because of their critical dependence on economic cooperation with the Soviet Union, in contrast to larger Third World nations like Egypt and Indonesia.
 This project proved to be a resounding failure, although the lessons learned would have an important influence on Soviet foreign policy towards Africa in the following decades.
 The Soviet Union's display of ineptitude during the Congo Crisis, where it failed to prevent both the newly independent Republic of the Congo from descending into chaos and the substantial military intervention by Western powers, led to a further cooling of relations between the Soviet Union and its Ghanaian and Guinean partners.

+On 5 August 1961, Khrushchev and Foreign Minister Andrei Gromyko meet with Tunisia's Foreign Minister Sadok Mokaddem and Ambassador Ahmed Mestiri at the Palace of the Kremlin to discuss the USSR's support to Tunisia at the UN security council during the Bizerte crisis with France.